 A number of environmental weeds species were identified during the site inspection.
 Coconut palm trees are one of the pest species present within the foreshore zone at Newell Beach.
 There are approximately 475 specimens present at Newell Beach (DSC 2015).
+Coconut palms will continue to be managed by the Coconut Management Plan (DSC 2015).
 The following additional environmental weeds were identified at Newell Beach (Table 4).
-Environment weeds pose a threat to the biodiversity of a habitat and can kill native vegetation, establishing a monoculture.
+Environment weeds pose a threat to biodiversity by outcompeting native vegetation with respect to available resources such as nutrients and light, establishing monocultures and increasing fuel loads.
+This additionally results in reduced habitat value for fauna.